-Imagine, during the initial meeting, a young couple looking for building a new house, explains you that your home construction services were strongly recommended by one of your clients who just posted a 3D rendering of their future home on Facebook.
+Imagine, during the initial meeting, a young couple looking for building a new house, explain to you that your home construction services have been strongly recommended by another client who just posted a 3D rendering of their future home on Facebook.
 After a bit of research, this young couple has decided to meet with you for a preliminary design.
-This scenario can become quite usual if you learn how to master the art of social media marketing.
+This scenario can become the norm if you learn how to master the art of social media marketing.

 Social media for custom home builders can be very effective.
-The created content, shared on social media, creates interactions between potential buyers and is a powerful way for a brand to gain visibility, as well as establish a close communication and engage directly with current and future clients.
+The created content, shared on social media, creates interactions between potential buyers and is a powerful way to increase brand visibility, as well as establish close communication and engage directly with current and future clients.
 In short, social media marketing can create generations of loyal customers.

 Twitter, Facebook, Instagram, Houzz, or Pinterest: Each social media network has its own characteristics, but the process is always the same:

 - Collecting “likes,” followers, pins, recommendations, and positive opinions

 - Encouraging dialogue between your “ambassadors” and your followers